Real Estate Q&A Series

 Apply the Law

 North Carolina follows common-law rules for life estates unless a deed, will, trust, or court order says otherwise.
 A life tenant holds present possession and use.
 A remainderman holds future ownership (the “corpus”).
-The core rule: the life tenant pays ongoing, “current” charges tied to possession and must avoid waste; the remainderman protects the long-term value of the property.
+The core rule: the life tenant pays ongoing, “current” charges tied to possession and must avoid waste; responsibility for extraordinary repairs or capital improvements is often fact-specific and may depend on the instrument or equitable allocation rather than a fixed default rule.

 Key Requirements